6 Key Factors of Successful Email Marketing Campaigns

 - Be consistent in the design.

-- Use personalisation in your content to maximise open rates.
+- Use personalization in your content to maximize open rates.

 - Provide an easy-to-find and visible unsubscribe link in your content.

 - Always use the same “from name” and “from address” to gain trust and build reputation.